Tarot de Besançon: Description

-The Besançon Tarot includes the Tarot 1JJ, which forms its own sub-type (see details at that article), and the Tarot d’Épinal, which also has specific variations in design.
+The Besançon Tarot includes the Swiss Tarot, which forms its own sub-type (see details in that article), and the Tarot d’Épinal, which also has specific variations in design.
 It was manufactured around 1830 or 1850 by the cardmaker, Pellerin, in Épinal, the wood engraving comes from François Georgin (1801–1863).
 Among the features are an additional card with the title, Consultant, which was clearly used as a Significator, which is why it may be assumed that the cards were also used for divinatory purposes and not, like other packs of this type at that time, used exclusively for playing cards.

 The pictures below, showing the 22 trump cards, come from a pack with coloured wood carvings produced by Renault from Besançon around 1820–1830.
 The pack is based on a c.
 1800 design by Jean Jerger, also from Besançon.